 It may seem hard to believe that the state of Alabama would punish someone as harshly for merely possessing a natural product as it does for assault or sexual abuse.
 But that's what Alabama state law does with its felony marijuana possession statute.

 Possession of any amount of marijuana, cannabis, pot or weed that prosecutors decide is more than for what one would consider “personal use” leads to charges of Unlawful Possession of Marihuana in the First Degree.
-This offense may also be charged to individuals who have been possess any amount of marijuana and have a previous cannabis conviction on their record.
-Under either scenario these are felony charges, with serious consequences.
+This offense may also be charged to individuals who have been possessing any amount of marijuana and have a previous cannabis conviction on their record.
+Under either scenario, these are felony charges, with serious consequences.
 If charged, you should be ready with a solid defense.